All Episodes Plain Text

 Nice to be with you.

-There was, of course, this goes back to 2011 with the Arab Spring and the rebel movement then.
+There was, of course, this goes back to 2011 with the Arab Spring and the rebel movement then, but then it had kind of reached a stalemate in recent years.

 That's right.

-And if anything, the Assad regime, President Bashar al -Assad, who's now defected and escaped to Russia, if anything, he had basically won the war because he reestablished control in most of the country, not all of it, but most.
+And if anything, the Assad regime, President Bashar al-Assad, who's now defected and escaped to Russia, if anything, he had basically won the war because he reestablished control in most of the country, not all of it, but most.

-And so the central corridor where most of the main cities are located in Syria, starting with Aleppo in the north.
+And so the central corridor where most of the main cities are located in Syria, starting with Aleppo in the north, coming down to Damascus, he pretty much reestablished control of all of that.

 And so there's been sort of a complex relationship there.

-But also in the northwest, There were remnants of the more extremist Sunni movements, ISIS, Al -Qaeda, but they evolved, they changed their name, and they were centered around a city named Idlib, I -D -L -I -B, to the north of Aleppo.
+But also in the Northwest, there were remnants of the more extremist Sunni movements, ISIS, Al-Qaeda, but they evolved, they changed their name, and they were centered around a city named Idlib, I-D-L-I-B, to the north of Aleppo.

-Over a period of years and frankly, I didn't really sense the strength that that movement was developing.
+And frankly, I didn't really sense the strength that that movement was developing.

-I think most people were surprised even closer watchers of Syria than I may be by what's just happened and the speed with which it happened.
+I think most people were surprised, even closer watchers of Syria than I may be, by what's just happened and the speed with which it happened.

 But that pocket of resistance always existed up in the northwest to complement the Kurdish rebels or movement in the northeast, and then some small movements here and there with tiny pockets of land in the south.

-That all came together in the last few weeks as President Assad's traditional supporters, Hezbollah from Lebanon and Iran and Russia, sort of lost their way, lost their ability to help him, and then his regime sort of just dissolved before our eyes.
+That all came together in the last few weeks as President Assad's traditional supporters, Hezbollah from Lebanon and Iran and Russia, sort of lost their way, lost their ability to help him.

-So what do we know about the leader of this organization that now is holding Damascus, essentially, and seems to be leading most of the country?
+So what do we know about the leader of this organization that now is holding Damascus essentially and seems to be leading most of the country?

 You mentioned him before.